ganyicz/nova-callbacks/README.md

 Currently, if you want to do anything after your resource is saved, you have to define a model observer outside of the resource class.
 This just makes the code harder to find.
 This package is especially useful if you only need to do a simple logic after your resource is saved, as everything can be kept in one file.

+To expand the possibilities, check out my other package [Nova Temporary Fields](https://github.com/ganyicz/nova-temporary-fields) which allows you to create custom fields that won't be persisted in your model and will only be available inside the callbacks.

 ## Installation

 You can install the package via composer: